kitai-hazure/dGym-web-app/README.md

 # ETHIndia 2022 - dGym

+## Notice
+To check push notification integration please move on to branch named "feat/push-notification-integration"

 ## Overview

 This project created in order to examin the TF abilities on the browser using web workers.